tabasku/telefax/README.md

 # telefax
-Telegram client for GNOME 3 desktop enviroment
+Telegram client for GNOME 3 desktop environment created with Vala
-Created with Vala